***Full-scale policy conference taking place online***

 - Heat supply decarbonisation, integrating alternative fuels, and innovating heat technology.

-- Reducing energy-intensive emissions, and expanding carbon capture and storage capabilities and the hydrogen economy;
+- Reducing emissions from energy-intensive uses, expanding carbon capture and storage capabilities, and developing the hydrogen economy;

 - Developing national and local low-carbon gas grids, blending fuels, and preparing networks for hydrogen;